 Fontane, Jérôme and Joly, Laurent and Reinaud, Jean Fractal Kelvin-Helmholtz break-ups.
-(2007) In: American Physical Society/Division Fluid Dynamics Annual Meeting, Nov 2007, Salt Lake City, United States.
+(2007) In: American Physical Society/Division Fluid Dynamics Annual Meeting, 18 November 2007 - 20 November 2007 (Salt Lake City, United States).

 Abstract